-- Applicants must submit individual .PDF files only when attaching files to their application.
-Specifically, the Department will not accept any attachments that contain files within a file, such as PDF Portfolio files, or an interactive or fillable .PDF file.
-Any attachments uploaded that are not .PDF files or are password protected files will not be read. - Grants.gov cannot process an application that includes two or more files that have the same name within a grant submission.
+- When you submit your application electronically, you must upload any narrative sections and all other attachments to your application as files in either Portable Document Format (PDF) or Microsoft Word.
+Although applicants have the option of uploading any narrative sections and all other attachments to their application in either PDF or Microsoft Word, we recommend applicants submit all documents as read-only flattened PDFs, meaning any fillable PDF files must be saved and submitted as non-fillable PDF files and not as interactive or fillable PDF files, to better ensure applications are processed in a more timely, accurate, and efficient manner. - Grants.gov cannot process an application that includes two or more files that have the same name within a grant submission.
 Therefore, each file uploaded to your application package should have a unique file name. - When attaching files, applicants should follow the guidelines established by Grants.gov on the size and content of file names.
 Uploaded file names must be fewer than 50 characters, and, in general, applicants should not use any special characters.
 However, Grants.gov does allow for the following UTF-8 characters when naming your attachments: A-Z, a-z, 0-9, underscore, hyphen, space, period, parenthesis, curly braces, square brackets, ampersand, tilde, exclamation point, comma, semi colon, apostrophe, at sign, number sign, dollar sign, percent sign, plus sign, and equal sign.
-Applications submitted that do not comply with the Grants.gov guidelines will be rejected at Grants.gov and not forwarded to the Department. - Applicants should limit the size of their file attachments.
+Applications submitted that do not comply with the Grants.gov guidelines will be rejected at Grants.gov and not forwarded to the Department.

+• Applicants should limit the size of their file attachments.
 Documents submitted that contain graphics and/or scanned material often greatly increase the size of the file attachments and can result in difficulties opening the files.
 For reference, the average discretionary grant application package with all attachments is less than 5 MB.
 Therefore, you may want to check the total size of your package before submission.